 The U.S. has much stricter limits on nitrous oxide, which is a pollutant that contributes to respiratory ailments.
 More astringent limits make a buyback program a simpler solution for recalled U.S. vehicles.
 There are an estimated 320,000 diesel cars in the U.S. containing the motor in question.

-If you have questions regarding your rights as a Volkswagen owner, the experienced lawyers at the Arnold Law Firm can help you.
+If you have questions regarding your rights as a Volkswagen owner, a Sacramento personal injury attorney at the Arnold Law Firm can help you.
 You may be entitled to join a Volkswagen emissions class action lawsuit for the diminished value of your vehicle.